Equation parser

 t

 : the time in milliseconds elapsed since the creation of the network.
-This allows to generate oscillating variables:
+This allows for example to generate oscillating variables:

 = 10.0 # Frequency of 10 Hz